TheGriffin518/Brick-Breaker/README.md

 ## Updates

- * 2014-04-16 - Changes have been made to the descriptions for both Tetris and Breaker.
+ * 2014-04-16 - Changes have been made to the descriptions for both Tetris and Breakout.
 Please reread those sections carefully.

 ## Academic Honesty